pchyuk/Obsidian_remote/3학년 겨울학기(24-W)/LEVEL-UP OPic반/Chapter 1. House & Neighborhood.md

 친구들이랑 볼링친 썰

-Yeah, Let me tell you about my memorable experience in my neighborhood.
+Okay, Let me tell you about a memorable experience that happened in my neighborhood.
-When I meet my friend near my house, we ususally go to the bowling room.
+Whenever I meet my hometown friends, we often go bowling.
-My friends are pretty good at playing bowling, so we spent time totally exciting.
+My friends are quite good at bowling, so we always have a great time.
-To play more fun, we used to play with
+To make the game a bit more exciting and tense, we usually place a small bet.
+The person with the lowest score among us has to buy a drink for the person with the highest score.

+So, in order not to lose the bet, everyone tries their best to get the highest score possible.
+One time, I scored the highest among my friends, and my score was a whopping 178!
+This was my personal best, and thanks to that, I got to enjoy a free drink from a friend.
+Every time I think of this experience, it brings a smile to my face.
+That day was truly perfect.

 ---
 ## Q3.
 Think about your overall living experience now compared to the pase.
 What has improved, and what do you miss about your previous home?